 The new board can be seen below:

-1. Chairman of the board: director Jeppe Hebsgaard Laursen, Zebicon a/s
+1. Board leader: director Jeppe Hebsgaard Laursen, Zebicon a/s

 2. Deputy board leader: director Anne-Mette Sørensen, Idento Group